-scholarship of teaching and learning, online learning, scholarly digital storytelling, digital humanities
+scholarship of teaching and learning, history of higher education, online learning, scholarly digital storytelling, digital humanities

-Kelly Schrum is an associate professor in the Higher Education Program (College of Humanities and Social Sciences, George Mason University).
+Kelly Schrum is a professor in the Higher Education Program (College of Humanities and Social Sciences, George Mason University).
 Her research and teaching focus on the scholarship of teaching and learning and on teaching and learning in the digital age, including online learning, scholarly digital storytelling, and digital humanities.
 She is the co-editor for Teaching and Learning Inquiry, the journal for the International Society for the Scholarship of Teaching and Learning (ISSOTL).

 Schrum has directed more than 60 digital humanities projects with funding from federal and state agencies, foundations, and school districts.
 Recent examples include History of Higher Education, World History Commons, the Amboyna Conspiracy Trial, winner of the NSW Premiers History Award, Teaching History (U.S. Department of Education), and Teaching Hidden History, a graduate, hybrid digital history and history education course.

 Schrum has published widely, including recent articles on scholarly digital storytelling and teaching historical thinking in hybrid and online settings, and presents her work nationally and internationally.
 Schrum received her B.A. in history and anthropology from U.C.
 Berkeley and her M.A. and Ph.D. in history from Johns Hopkins University.

 Scholarly digital storytelling